fnaumenko/AssemblyConvertor/README.md

-# bioStat
+# Assembly Convertor
 **EMBL_test.pl** is a script that converts region coordinates from GRCh38 to GRCh37 (or opposite) assemblies, using Ensempl Perl API.<br>
 This is a test exercise.<br>

 ## Usage
 `EMBL_test.pl chrom start_pos end_pos direct [printTime] [printRegion]`<br>
-'chrom'	: chromosome to convert, e.g. 10, X
+`chrom`	: chromosome to convert, e.g. 10, X
-'start_pos'	: source region start position
+`start_pos`	: source region start position
-'end_pos'	: source region end position
+`end_pos`	: source region end position
-'direct'	: direction of conversion: if 0 then GRCh38-> GRCh37, if 1 then the opposite
+`direct`	: direction of conversion: if 0 then GRCh38-> GRCh37, if 1 then the opposite
 default value	: 0 (false)
-'printTime'	: if true then print elapsed time after each potentially time-consuming operation and total default value	: 0 (false)
+`printTime`	: if true then print elapsed time after each potentially time-consuming operation and total default value	: 0 (false)
-"printRegion'	: if true then print source and target regions default value	: 0 (false)
+`printRegion`	: if true then print source and target regions default value	: 0 (false)

 `biostat <command> [options] [<file>…]`<br>